Pasture Raised Pork

 Our Berkshire Hogs are all natural, with no antibotics, growth hormones, or high stress living conditions.
 They are helping rejuvenate the land and develop pasture areas.
 They are not confined onto concrete slabs, but roam freely in wooded paddocks, foraging on roots, grasses and our custom milled feed.
 The bacon and hams are like nothing you’ll find at the grocery store!

-- Pork Order Form 2013 – to download printable order form
+- Pork Order Form 2014 – printable order form for halves and wholes

 - Pork Cuts – for breakdown of final cut and wrapped product